24 Nov Thanksgiving abroad

 1. Celebrate Thanksgiving abroad with your program provider

-Centro Mundolengua bring the USA a little closer to students!
+Centro Mundolengua brings the USA a little closer to students!
 Turkey, stuffing, mashed potatoes, and American flags – you name it!
 Participating in activities organized through the program allows you not only to enjoy a typical American Thanksgiving, but also to learn about fellow study abroad students’ traditions.
 When you return to the USA, maybe you can incorporate them into your family’s traditions!

 2. Share Thanksgiving with your international friends

-Showing your Spanish, German, etc. friends Thanksgiving is a good way to teaching them about American culture.
+Showing your Spanish, German, etc. friends Thanksgiving is a good way to teach them about American culture.
 All semester, you have been learning about European culture, specifically Spanish culture.
 Have your friends over for dinner!
 Order a roasted chicken, and prepare other typical Thanksgiving’s Day food.